LEARNAcademy/syllabus/capstone/heroku.md

 ```

 3. First we'll use Heroku's browser authenticated login in via the command line
-  - 3a.
+  - a.
 Login to the Heroku website with your groups Heroku credentials.
-  - 3b.
+  - b.
 Run the following command
 ```bash
 $ heroku login
 ```
-  - 3c.
+  - c.
 When the new chrome page opens click the button that says "log in"

 4. Once you are logged in find the button that says "create a new app" on the Heroku dashboard.
-  - 4a.
+  - a.
 Name your app something similar to your capstone project. your app name will also be the name of your url
-  - 4b.
+  - b.
 The new app will have a a set of cli prompts.
 Run the prompts most similar to the following
 ```
 $ heroku git:remote -a <your-app-name>
 $ git commit -am "Making things better"
 ```
-  - 4c.
+  - c.
 Your project is now connected to heroku

 ## Now we need to install some deployment tools and configurations